mkorkmaz/redislabs-rejson/README.md

 ## ReJSON-PHP Interface

-Command methods are named after lowercase version of the original ReJSON commands.
+Commanda are named after lowercase version of the original ReJSON commands.

 ```php
 <?php